 Hard-fought donor dollars are precious assets, which makes your institution’s endowment one of the most important areas you can focus on to ensure long-term sustainability.
 What’s more, endowment management is becoming increasingly complex and labor intensive.
 A strict regulatory environment, fiduciary responsibility requirements and unique organizational investment needs all add up to a wide range of complexities that can leave board members strapped for time, without the consistent bandwidth necessary to focus on actively managing these assets.
 As an organization grows, many nonprofit leaders start to look for areas where an outside partner can be brought in, so their focus can be placed in the areas that matter most.
 Is an external endowment manager or consultant the right fit for your organization?
 The following four questions can assist you with that decision.

 How familiar are you and your board with current investment policy statement trends?

-Even the most well-informed board of directors isn’t always finely attuned to the endowment trends within an industry or sector.
+Even the most well-informed board of directors aren’t always finely attuned to recent endowment trends.
 That’s where an outside expert can help.
 The right external endowment consultant will be aware of the strategies being effectively applied by other nonprofits.
 They can review the investment options available in the market and advise what is appropriate for specific sized endowments.
-Endowments come in all size and the options should be tailored the endowment size and cash flow needs.
+Endowments come in all sizes and the options should be tailored to the endowment size and cash flow needs.
 That specialized knowledge can be leveraged to solve the unique investment challenges faced by your organization.